christopheradams/christopheradams.io/_posts/2016-11-25-what-happens-when-you-blog-as-a-coder.md

 ---
 title: What happens when you blog as a coder?
-subtitle: The uptick of static site generators
+description: The uptick of static site generators
 category: articles
 tags: programming
 image: https://static.christopheradams.io/file/cxadams-website/medium/flickr/8211/8271084033_c56ced1cee_k.jpg
 location: Taipei
-excerpt: >
-    What would happen if I approached blogging from a software development perspective?
 ---

 > What would happen if I approached blogging from a software development